 You can learn more on the benefits of UAC in Windows here and how it has helped security.
 Watch the video below for a demonstration on how to turn off UAC settings in Windows 7:

-If you have any other questions or comments about UAC please let us know.
+If you have any other questions or comments about how to turn off UAC in Windows 7, please comment below.